jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The polar bear is the same truth from the other side.
 She takes every seal she can catch—there's no restraint in her.
 But she *can't* take them all, and that isn't luck.
 She and the seal have shaped each other for a million years, her speed against its escape, until neither can win outright.
 Her limits aren't a choice; they're an adaptation.
 She is built not to empty the coast.
 The proof is the penguin—drop that same bear on an Antarctic shore and she kills until nothing's left, because nothing there was ever shaped by her.
 Even though they are playing the same game against entropy, a seal is a boardmate, a penguin is not.

 Life must overcome every force of nature to sustain itself.
 The last lesson of this gift is in its name: it's the Game of Life, not the Game of You.
 You don't win by serving a team of rivals—you win by making your own moves on a board you share, while all of you, together and unknowing, hold back the dark a little longer.
 Outsiders aren't evil, but they arrive with no shared history to fit into, and so they can break a board that never made room for them—the blights that took the American chestnut and the ash, the disease that hollowed out the orange groves.
-A polar bear loose in Antarctica would be one more of them: no penguin ever learned to fear her, so its entire species might perish.
+A polar bear loose in Antarctica would be one more of them: no penguin ever learned to fear her, so the whole species might perish.

 Of course, individual creatures know none of this.
 They are bits of clay already hardened, inside the game, unable to stand above it.
 So each one simply fights to survive—bison bulls battling for a herd, a tiger running down a deer, a Venus flytrap folding over a wasp.